ziggyw/halyard/docs/commands.md

 ```

 #### Subcommands
+ * `alicloud`: Manage and view Spinnaker configuration for the alicloud provider
  * `appengine`: Manage and view Spinnaker configuration for the appengine provider
  * `aws`: Manage and view Spinnaker configuration for the aws provider
  * `azure`: Manage and view Spinnaker configuration for the azure provider